Old Church Slavonic: Vowels

+Accent and quantity

+Old Church Slavonic texts, with the possible exception of the Kiev Missal, did not mark any accents or quantitative characteristics of the vowels.
+It is however likely that OCS at least partly inherited the Proto-Slavic system of vowel lengths and mobile pitch accent.

+Clitics, such as prepositions and short pronoun forms (e.g. Dsg. mi as opposed to long mьně 'me'), lacked their own accent and instead formed an accentual unit with the word they were bound to.

 Phonotactics

 Several notable constraints on the distribution of the phonemes can be identified, mostly resulting from the tendencies occurring within the Common Slavic period, such as intrasyllabic synharmony and the law of open syllables.
 For consonant and vowel clusters and sequences of a consonant and a vowel, the following constraints can be ascertained: